Did Brad Pitt Turn The Tables On Jennifer Aniston As Her Marriage Allegedly Nears Splitsville?

 Another comment addressed how normal it is to shop for Christmas presents without the person you are buying the gifts for.
 “Yes for Christmas present, millions of couples do this every day it doesn’t mean it’s over.”
 Others are questioning how many times these rumors are going to surface in the future and they ask, “what no pregnancy rumors?”

 The report of separate shopping trips for Jennifer and her hubby are now online alongside an “exclusive report” from In Touch Weekly reporting that a friend of Jen’s has spilled the beans.
-They report this source as saying:
+They report this source as saying the following.

 “Jen made a tearful, late-night call to Brad one night recently and explained how Justin went off to the East Coast three months ago, and she felt he was never coming back.
 The friend then said, “She (Jen) confided in him about all the missteps and problems in the relationship, and Brad provided the calming words that she needed to hear.”